maltesie/bridge2/README.md

 becomes visible in the main window, the three tool tabs on the right can be used.
 They are titled "Layout", "Filters" and "Computations and Plots".

+The initial computations can be performed in batches.
+To run the computations with identical parameters for multiple structures and trajectories, create two text files, one listing the paths to the structure files (one per line), and one listing the corresponding trajectories (all trajectory file paths per structure in one line, separated by a comma).
+In the file dialogs, those text files can be selected and for every structure, a corresponding bridge analysis file is created.

 ### Setting the layout

 The "Layout" tab allows for graphical settings such as colors or descriptions for nodes and